-Multivariate statistical methods are used to analyze observational and model data, to make statistical forecasts and to calibrate or correct dynamical forecasts.
-Some of the most commonly used methods include principal component analysis (PCA), maximum covariance analysis (MCA) and canonical correlation analysis (CCA) (e.g., Bretherton et al. 1992).
-PCA is usually applied to a single data set, finding the projections (empirical orthogonal functions; EOFs) or components that explain the most variance.
-Methods such as CCA and MCA work with two data sets, finding projections that optimize some measure of linear association between the two data sets: CCA selects components of each data set so as to maximize their correlation; MCA does likewise, except maximizing covariance.
+Multivariate statistical methods are used to analyze observational and model data, to make statistical forecasts, and to calibrate or correct dynamical forecasts.
+Some of the most commonly used methods include principal component analysis (PCA), maximum covariance analysis (MCA), and canonical correlation analysis (CCA; e.g., Bretherton et al. 1992).
+PCA is usually pirical orthogonal functions (EOFs)] or components that explain the most variance.
+Methods such as CCA and MCA work with two datasets, finding projections that optimize some measure of linear association between the two datasets: CCA selects components of each dataset so as to maximize their correlation; MCA does likewise, except maximizing covariance.
 A common application of these methods is the construction of linear prediction models based on the identified, and often physically meaningful, coupled patterns.